Fixed-Price Approximations in Bilateral Trade: Model

 \section{Model}

 Here we formally outline the model that was discussed above.

 \paragraph{Bilateral Trade.} The bilateral trade problem is simple: two agents, a buyer and a seller, value an item that is held by the seller at $B$ and $S$ respectively.
 The specific realizations of $B$ and $S$ are unknown to us, but we assume that we have $B\sim F_B$ and $S\sim F_S$, with $B$ and $S$ independent, for distribution functions $F_S$ and $F_B$, about which we are given some information.
-For most of this paper, we assume that we have $F:=F_B=F_S.$

 \paragraph{Bilateral Trade Mechanisms.} A bilateral trade mechanism consists of an allocation function $A: \R\times\R\to \{0,1\}$, which takes in as input the reported valuations of the buyer and seller and outputs 1 if a transaction should occur or 0 otherwise, and a payment function $\Pi: \R\times \R \to \R$ which, if a trade occurs, determines the price at which the item should be transacted.
 By the revelation principle \cite{revelationPrinciple}, we are interested in \emph{incentive-compatible} mechanisms $(A,\Pi)$, where the agents are incentivized to report their true values.
 There are two standard notions of incentive compatibility that are considered in the literature: Bayesian incentive compatibility (BIC), and dominant-strategy incentive compatibility (DSIC).
 The former roughly says that reporting true values should be an optimal strategy for each agent, \emph{in expectation} over the possible behavior of the other agent.
 The latter notion, which is what we will consider in this paper, means that reporting true values is \emph{always} an optimal strategy for all agents, regardless of what the other agent does.
 Hence the notion that agents have incentive to act according to their true preferences is fully described by the DSIC property of a mechanism, which is formally defined as